How do I notify the City about a possible code violation?

 What should I do if I receive a “Notice to Correct”?

 A Notice to Correct is NOT a citation.
-It is a notice of the violation and includes instructions on how to correct the nuisance during the specified window of time.
+It is a notice of the violation and includes instructions on how to correct the violation during the specified window of time.
 The City is looking for voluntary compliance and is willing to work with you to resolve the issue.
-Taking care of the violation, or if necessary requesting an extension, are the actions you should take to remedy the violation.
+To that end, Code Enforcement welcomes questions and may consider extensions upon request with the goal of compliance.

 How do I contact the Code Enforcement Division?